emanbareket/HTCondor_Immanuel/README.md

 # CondorErrorTracker.py usage details

-The file CondorErrorTracker.py is a python script that tracks jobs as they transition through states in /var/log/condor/ShadowLog
+The file CondorErrorTracker.py is a python script that tracks jobs as they transition through states in the HTCondor system by parsing the Shadowlog file in /var/log/condor

 *Must be run in a directory with access to ShadowLog, or manually changed to run on a local copy*